cockpit-project/cockpit/HACKING.md

 Rules configuration can be found in the `.stylelintrc.json` file.

-During fast iterative development, you can also choose to not run stylelint.
-This speeds up the build and avoids build failures due to ill-formatted CSS or other issues:
+During fast iterative development, you can also choose to not run stylelint, by running `./build.js` with the `-s`/`--no-stylelint` option.
+This speeds up the build and avoids build failures due to ill-formatted CSS or other issues.

-    make STYLELINT=0

 ## Working on your local machine: Web server